Applications to the 2022 awards are now open and will close at 11.59pm on Friday 17 December 2021.

 - medical research and knowledge of recent developments in clinical practice

 Entries are allocated to reviewers based on their stated areas of expertise, topics of interest and professional background.

-The PIA reviewer role is voluntary and unremunerated although reasonable expenses are covered.
+The PLG patient information awards reviewer role is voluntary and unremunerated although reasonable expenses are covered.

 If you have any questions about the awards, or if you would like to become a reviewer, please call us on 020 7383 6409 or email us.